Table of Contents

 Limited companies are taxed on any profits deriving from:

 Companies based in the UK pay Corporation Tax on all profits made in the UK and abroad.
-Whereas companies that are not based in the UK but just have an office or branch in the UK only pay Corporation Tax on profits derived from its UK activities
+Whereas, companies that are not based in the UK but have offices or branches here only pay Corporation Tax on profits derived from their UK activities

 What are the Corporation Tax rates?

-Please note: Different rates of corporation tax apply to so-called ‘ring-fence’ profits of companies involved in oil rights or extraction in the UK or UK continental shelf.
+Different rates of Corporation Tax apply to ring-fenced profits of companies involved in oil rights or extraction in the UK or UK continental shelf.
 GOV.UK provides official guidance on the Corporation Tax rules for companies in the UK oil and gas industry.

 What are chargeable gains?

-Any chargeable gain must be reported to HM Revenue and Customs (HMRC) when the company tax return is filed.
+Any chargeable gain must be reported to HM Revenue and Customs (HMRC) on a Company Tax Return.
 The amount of tax paid will depend on any allowances and reliefs claimed.
 Intangible assets (e.g. intellectual property and business reputation) are subject to different rules for the purposes of chargeable gains (see below).

 Working out a chargeable gain

-If an asset was given away free of charge or sold for less than it was worth at the time of sale, its market value at the time of sale should be used for the purposes of assessing any chargeable gains.
+If an asset was given away free of charge or sold for less than it was worth at the time of sale, its market value at the time of sale should be used to assess any chargeable gains.

 The steps for calculating a chargeable gain are as follows: